 Baiting.
 A tactic used by the narcissist to intentionally provoke an emotional response from the victim, generally while feigning innocence.

 Blameshifting.
-This is the act of avoiding responsibility for an act of wrongdoing by claiming that the act would not have occurred but for the actions of someone else, particularly the victim of the wrongdoing (See Victim-Blaming below–Abuse Tactics or Acts).
+This is the act of avoiding responsibility for an act of wrongdoing by claiming that the act would not have occurred but for the actions of someone else (or something else, such as alcohol, youth, stress, or other external factor).

 Crazy-making.
 A general term used to describe tactics used that over time cause self-doubt, confusion and that result in the victim questioning reality.
 Examples of how it can occur are when the narcissist’s actions don’t match his or her words, when he or she gaslights or lies about his or her actions or what has been said, and when he or she refuses to discuss problems in the relationship in a constructive manner (see Word Salad below–Abuse Tactics or Acts).

 Coercive Control.
 A term for excessive monitoring and covert or overt dominance over one or more areas of a partner’s life, such as finances, career, friendships, clothing choices, hobbies, or other.
 It usually begins as concern for the partner and is cloaked or hidden in many seemingly loving behaviors as well.
 It also starts slowly and can be subtle.
 Many tactics may be used to obtain this control.
 These include criticizing in an off-handed way his or her body, clothing, accomplishments or friends; invading his or her privacy by reading private messages or listening in on phone calls; accusing him or her of cheating when no evidence exists; insisting he or she remain in constant contact; and making it very unpleasant for him or her to do things that don’t involve the narcissist.
 The results of these behaviors are to lower the self-esteem of the partner and isolate him or her from others and give the narcissist more control.